- Instructor: Attorney Bob Schaller

 Congress empowered the Secretary to unilaterally alter, modify, or terminate an installment agreement upon certain conditions set forth in 26 U.S.C. § 6159(b).
 These conditions are described below; an installment agreement may not be terminated for reasons other than those listed below.
 IRM § 5.14.11.3(3) (01-01-2015); United States v.
 Ullman, Civil Action No. 01-0272 (E.D.
 Pa.
 5/8/2002) (the IRS may only terminate the agreement if a condition enumerated in the statute is present).

-IRS Terminates Installment Agreement Because of Inaccurate Prior Information
+- IRS Terminates Installment Agreement Because of Inaccurate Prior Information1

-IRS Terminates Agreement Because Taxpayer's Failure to Pay Amount Identified in Original Agreement
+- IRS Terminates Agreement Because Taxpayer's Failure to Pay Amount Identified in Original Agreement1

-Agreement Terminated Because of Taxpayer's Failure to Pay Other Tax
+- Agreement Terminated Because of Taxpayer's Failure to Pay Other Tax1

-IRS Terminates Agreement Because of Taxpayer's Failure to Provide Requested Information
+- IRS Terminates Agreement Because of Taxpayer's Failure to Provide Requested Information1

-Agreement Terminated Because of Taxpayer's Failure to Pay Modified Agreement Amount
+- Agreement Terminated Because of Taxpayer's Failure to Pay Modified Agreement Amount1

-IRS Terminates Agreement When Tax Collection Is in Jeopardy
+- IRS Terminates Agreement When Tax Collection Is in Jeopardy1